2022 NCAA DI Men’s Cross Country National Coaches’ Poll – Week 3

-Here is the newest edition of the NCAA Division I Men’s Cross Country National Coaches’ Poll for Week 3 of the 2021 season, which was released on Tuesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
-Several strong efforts from the past weekend shook up the index, as 10 different programs moved multiple spots up or down.
+That’s the tone of the most recent NCAA DI Men’s Cross Country National Coaches’ Poll that was released on Tuesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+Changes were numerous in Week 3 after the first major weekend of the 2022 season.

 NCAA Division I — Men's Cross Country